 Fresh, relevant and a good representation of how science should and can be translated in a accessible manner.
 On a topic that is clouded by cognitive dissonance and poor human imagination of it's enormity.
 This book dilutes the information in a compartmentalized and both pessistic and optimistic outlook.
 From population to energy, from food to climate.
 These topics needs to enter the mainstream of casual conversation, carrying a dreading and realistic message, taking into account human capacity to change their true world vision.
 This book provides good tools (and some interest sources!) to do so, especially to people just warming up to the topic.
 Thanks to Paul Behrens for performing excellent scientific research, but refraining from the often too many abbreviations and technical jargon seen in scientific writing.

 Beautifully written and deeply researched, this book should be on the desks and shelves of those interested in acquiring a deeper understanding of the broad web of challenges defining the environmental catastrophe humanity is currently facing.
 Behrens takes you down two paths that experts and society are anxiously walking.
 Why to despair and why we should hope.
 Showing how the complex network of social, technical, economic and political aspects, is embedded in this crisis.
+The book doesn't merely present us with the opposite stances, rather, it engages you in reevaluating the biases you may have.
+However, always allowing the reader to weigh the new information against the previous and upcoming one.
+Most importantly, making the two narratives come into a unified tale of two directions humanity may follow.

 An excellent, rich, well-written and thoroughly researched overview of our past, present and future on this planet.
 Highly recommended as a broad introduction to the topic, but also filled with comparative calculations and illustrative examples that clarify the magnitudes, speeds and scopes that so often remain opaque in technical language.
 The form of contrasting pessimism with optimism, although sometimes blurred, is brilliant in the way that you think ‘why didn’t I think of that?’.
 This should go on the mandatory reading list for students, scholars and citizens of the planet alike.